anuj-iitkgp/AQI-Banglore/README.md

 ## 📈 Visualizations & Insights

-> *Note: Place your graph images inside an `assets/` folder in your repository to display them here.*

 ### 1. Feature Importance (XGBoost)
 Understanding which pollutants and meteorological factors contribute most to Bangalore's AQI:
 ![Feature Importance](assets/feature_importance.png)